3+1 decomposition in modified gravities within the Palatini formalism and some applications: Introduction

 Here we aim to extend the well known $3+1$ decomposition of the spacetime to $f(\mathcal{R})$ gravities within the Palatini formalism and apply such decomposition to some frameworks.
 The $3+1$ decomposition consists on defining an hypersurface or a family of hypersurfaces that slices the spacetime and then express some geometrical variables as the Ricci tensor or the curvature, restricted to the hypersurface, in terms of the intrinsic and extrinsic curvatures of the hypersurface, as well as of the normal vector to the hypersurface(s) and its derivatives, leading to the so-called Gauss-Codazzi relations \cite{Gourgoulhon:2007ue,Lecturenotes}.
 Besides the proper geometrical aspect, such decomposition has multiple applications in gravitation, from the Arnowitt-Deser-Misner (ADM) decomposition of the spacetime onto hypersurfaces of constant time \cite{Arnowitt:1962hi}, which is the starting point to construct the hamiltonian formulation of GR, to the boundary terms that arise in the gravitational action or the junction conditions on a hypersurface that matches different spacetimes regions or branes.
-In this paper, we obtain explicitly the Gauss-Codazzi relations for Palatini $f(\mathcal{R})$ gravities, what leads to the Gauss-Codazzi action, where the corresponding boundary term, analog to the Gibbons-Hawking-York term in GR, is subtracted in the action, coinciding with the one obtained in \cite{Gomez:2020rnq} by a well-posed variational principle.
-The ADM decomposition is also studied by applying the previous Gauss-Codazzi equations.
+The framework has been previously explored in the scalar-tensor picture of $f(\mathcal{R})$ gravities in Ref.~\cite{Bombacigno:2019nua}.
+In this paper, we obtain explicitly the Gauss-Codazzi relations for Palatini $f(\mathcal{R})$ gravities, what leads to the Gauss-Codazzi action, where the corresponding boundary term, analog to the Gibbons-Hawking-York term in GR, is subtracted in the action, coinciding with the one obtained in \cite{Obukhov1987} for a general metric-affine theory for the Hilbert-Einstein action and the one found in \cite{Gomez:2020rnq} for $f(\mathcal{R})$ gravities by a well-posed variational principle, being also discussed in the framework of Brans-Dicke-like theories in \cite{Gionti:2020cwu}.
+In addition, the ADM decomposition is also studied by applying the previous Gauss-Codazzi equations.
 Finally, the corresponding junction conditions for $f(\mathcal{R})$ gravities within the Palatini formalism are established, which coincide with the results obtained in \cite{Olmo:2020fri} through distributional analysis, and which have been shown to have important consequences in different scenarios, as the deflection of light by compact objects and the formation of (double) shadows \cite{Guerrero:2021pxt}.\\

 The paper is organised as follows: in section \ref{backgroud} the main features of Palatini $f(\mathcal{R})$ gravity is reviewed.
 Section \ref{tresmasuno} is devoted to the $3+1$ decomposition in these theories and the corresponding Gauss-Codazzi relations.
 In section \ref{ADM}, the ADM decomposition is studied, while in Sect. \ref{Junctions} the corresponding junction conditions are obtained.
 Finally, the section \ref{Conclusions} summarises the results of the paper.